 Mirta’s adventurous spirit is reflected in her creative and playful approach to cooking, which has been captured by Oprah Magazine, the New York Times, Food & Wine, CBS New York, and others.
 When she’s not cooking, Mirta loves to pursue her passions for art and music.
 She enjoys making masks and collecting Argentinian art, and she inherited her Italian grandfather’s love for opera.

 Mirta’s zest for life and passion for her country will immediately impress you as she welcomes you to her art-filled home.
 She will greet you with a hot cup of mate, the traditional herbal tea of Argentina, along with an assortment of snacks, which may include toasted Argentinian bread, artisanal cheeses and charcuterie from her local Argentinian butcher, and her homemade dulce de membrillo (quince paste and jelly).
 Mirta will then lead you through the mate ceremony, which will incorporate her gorgeous collection of handmade mate cups and utensils.
 Then, you will follow Mirta into the kitchen where the lesson will begin.

-Argentinian Cooking with Mirta
+Argentinian Cooking Online 2 with Mirta

-"Taste of" Workshop Veg
+Argentinian "Taste of" Workshop with Mirta

-Immersion Workshop #2
+Argentinian Immersion Workshop #2 with Mirta

 It was nothing short of exceptional - Mirta was the most amazing, genuine host, and the food and cultural sharing made the experience.
 It was one of my favorite, most memorable days in the past six months.
 I cannot rave enough about how extraordinary the experience was, in large part due to Mirta.”